tobivogel/sandboxer/README.md

 # sandboxer

-small service to display output of other services
+Small service to display output of other services

 * Run `./gradlew idea` to generate IntelliJ idea files and open the project in the idea
 * Go to ./sandboxerService and run `./gradlew run` to start the embedded jetty